 You’ve got your meat and your plant produce so the logical thing to do is to prepare and cook them.
 Scratch cooking is one of the most important homesteading skills to learn.

 When you cook from scratch, you avoid wasting any of your food.
-Since you’re ingredients are sourced from your backyard, you know what you have and don’t have.
+Since your ingredients are sourced from your backyard, you know what you have and don’t have.
 That makes it easier to decide on what to cook.
 It also allows you to experiment with different ingredients.

-When you’re lost in the jungle, you’re best chance of not dying of hunger is to hunt and forage.
+When you’re lost in the jungle, your best chance of not dying of hunger is to hunt and forage.
 The former requires a special set of skills, especially if you’re hunting big game such as wild boar and deer.
 If you’re not up to the task, you can forage instead.

 Food Preservation and Processing